-One of the effective ways to generate more search traffic is creating long-form content.
-Content that readers can digest easily, remember and share.
+One of the effective ways to generate more search traffic is by creating long-form content.
+Content that readers can digest easily, remember, and share.

 Most of the bloggers write mediocre copies.
 They are not useless but lacks in-depth information.
 To make your content stand out of those mediocre ones, you need to write content that stands out.

-I’ll share some of the effective tips you can implement while writing it to make it stand out even if you are just starting out.
+I’ll share some of the useful tips you can implement while writing it to make it stand out even if you are just starting out.

 - 1. Research, Choose A Topic And Go In-depth

 - 2. Keep The Copy Sharply Focused

 - 3. Add Subheadings, Make It Easy To Navigate

 - 5. Add Images (Make It Media Rich)